Balance Tests & Treatment

 Live Better Hearing + Balance is an American Institute of Balance Certified Center of Specialty Care.
 This means we use advanced clinical protocols with the most up-to-date technology to provide the most sophisticated level of care in the field of vestibular science.
 In other words, we know how to help!

 Dizziness can be a frustrating problem.
 When you come to our clinic our highly trained doctors of audiology will do a thorough evaluation to help pinpoint what is causing the problem.
 Several different conditions can cause dizziness.
 The first step in assessing dizziness is to fully understand the patient’s medical history.
-So we will ask you some questions and then get into the testing.
+So we will ask you some questions and then get into the balance testing that you need.

 Questions the Audiologist Will Ask